astropy/astropy/docs/modeling/models.rst

 Model Sets
 ==========

-In some cases it is necessary to describe many models of the same type but with different sets of parameter values.
+In some cases it is useful to describe many models of the same type but with different sets of parameter values.
 This could be done simply by instantiating as many instances of a `~astropy.modeling.Model` as are needed.
 But that can be inefficient for a large number of models.
-To that end, all model classes in `astropy.modeling` can also be used to represent a model *set* which is a collection of models of the same type, but with different values for their parameters.
+To that end, all model classes in `astropy.modeling` can also be used to represent a model **set** which is a collection of models of the same type, but with different values for their parameters.